Kalzncc/KalznOJ/README.md

 # KalznOnlineJudge

-A online judge that is planed to develop, with the high personalization.
+A online judge that is planed(so far, just a plan) to develop, with the high personalization.
 This Repository include code for OJ's web server and db server.
 The code judger, task manager(for judge server) and anti-cheat module are included in following Repositories.

 There is a simply code judger demo (Only Chinese document is complete.) : https://github.com/Kalzncc/Kalzn_Code_Judger